 Prerequisite: ACCT 1051 or ACCT 2251.

-ACCT 1900 Topics in Accounting
+ACCT 1900 Topics in Accounting 1-4 cr

 Examination of a special topic in accounting (e.g. accounting information systems).
 Intended for all interested students.
 Topics courses do not satisfy goals of the Minnesota Transfer Curriculum.